 Consider following these steps to secure an internship.

-- Prepare a great resume to submit when you find opportunities or to hand out when you’re asking for a referral.
+- Prepare a well-written resume to submit when you find opportunities or to hand out when you’re asking for a referral.

-- Search the Military Spouse Employment Partnership Job Search using the advanced search, typing ‘internship’ as the job title and entering your location.
+- Search the Military Spouse Employment Partnership Job Search by typing ‘internship’ as the job title and entering your location.